Azimoj/hellowork/README.md

 # hellowork

-starting to add and edite in ithu repository.
+starting to add and edite in github repository.